VR-25/acc/README.md

 - Some switches may be unreliable under certain conditions (e.g., screen off).
 - Others may hold a [wakelock](https://duckduckgo.com/?q=wakelock) - causing faster battery drain.
-- High CPU load and inability to reenable charging may also be experienced.
+- High CPU load and inability to re-enable charging may also be experienced.

 In such situations, you have to find and enforce a switch that works as expected.
 Here's how to do it: